 My response is a necessarily long-winded one.
 This cannot be a definitive collection of arguments, though, because the (my) clock works against that.
 The last time I wrote a serious c.
 5,000-word essay (at Dan Green’s behest) it was about Nicholson Baker and that took me about a week (after which I was still picking out typos, and formatting problems, for days).
 This I can only work on for a few hours before I have to get to other things.
 Maybe I can come back to polish it, later.
 This will be full of typos and there are bound to be unfinished thoughts and blind alleys.
-But the gist of this will generate a few ideas worth, at the very least, your passionate rejection.
+But the gist of this will generate a few ideas worthy, at the very least, of your passionate rejection.

 FOR PERSONAL CONTEXT: ONE OF MY EXPERIMENTS

 AND: one of my attempts at forging an INTEGRATED AVANT GARDE by playing with “ordinary language” to execute a “post modern” trick: interspersing a “murder mystery” in a “roman a clef”, HERE